OverheadTransmissionLineSoftware/Models/external/README.md

 [website](https://github.com/google/googletest/) for details.

 ### Linux
-Use the make tool to build the googletest libraries.
+Builds the googletest libraries with `make`.
 ```
 make -C external/googletest/googletest/make/
 ```

 ### Windows
-Use Visual Studio to build the googletest libraries.
+To build the googletest libraries with Visual Studio:
 * Go to the `external/googletest/googletest/msvc` directory.
 * Open `gtest.sln`.
 * Create a x64 platform configuration by copying the Win32 settings.
 This is